Epiphany of the Lord

 and copartners in the promise in Christ Jesus...

-For Paul the Messiah promised to the Jews was to be in Isaiah's words a light to all nations.
-We will see next week that St. Peter, as observant a Jew as St. Paul, will have his own vision in which he sees that what God has created no man can call unclean.
-Perhaps it is only after the question had been decided that the early Christians began to reexamine the words and life of Jesus for new meaning.
+For Paul the Messiah promised to the Jews was to be what Isaiah called “a light to all nations.”
+St. Peter, as observant a Jew as St. Paul, will have his own vision in which he sees that what God has created no man can call unclean.
+Perhaps it is only after this question had been decided that the early Christians began to reexamine the words and life of Jesus for new meaning.

 He came to call sinners.
 He cured the Roman centurion's servant.
 The Sermon on the Mount did not mention race, creed, or color.
 He praised the Good Samaritan and insisted that the foreigner was more a neighbor to the beaten Jewish traveler than his countrymen who passed him by on the road to Jericho.